ClarifiedSecurity/catapult/docs/02-how-to-use.md

 Catapult's commands fall into two categories:

 - External commands - All commands that start with `make` are external commands and are used to manage the Catapult container itself.
 - Internal commands - All commands that start with `ctp-` are internal commands and are used when the user is inside the Catapult container.
-You can use tab completion to see all available commands.

 ## Enter the Catapult